 Chair, Division of Media, Communication and Theatre; Professor of Media and Communication, College Relations Coordinator

 About Elizabeth Barfoot Christian, PhD

 Elizabeth Barfoot Christian is an associate professor and chair of the Division of Media and Communication.
-She joined the Louisiana College faculty in fall 2015.
+She joined the Louisiana Christian University faculty in fall 2015.
 She earned her Ph.D. in mass communication and journalism from The University of Southern Mississippi.

 Before entering academia in 2007, Christian worked as the public relations director for the City of Hattiesburg, Mississippi, and as a newspaper reporter and editor.

 She is the editor of the award-winning Rock Brands: Selling Sound in a Media Saturated Culture (2011) and author of a yearlong nationally-awarded blog on music marketing.
 Her research interests include prison communication, popular culture, and journalism history.

 She authored “Are you ready for your 15 minutes of shame?
 Louisiana Lockdown and Narrative in Prison Reality Television,” in Reality Television: Oddities of Culture (2014).

 She has also published journalism history: “The Courting of Willie Morris: Ole Miss’s Writing Rebel,” in Media History Monographs,” (2014/15) and “Crawfish, Better Bigots, and Hooch Handlers: Mississippi Through the Eyes of P.D.
 East” in the International Journal of Regional and Local Studies (2008).

 She contributed to American Life: An Encyclopedia of the Songs, Styles, Stars, and Stories that Shaped our Culture(2013) and the Encyclopedia of Social Networks (2011).